traumverloren/camping-in-iceland/README.md

   - Eyebrow powder
   - Mascara
   - Deodorant
-  - Sprekenhuis Amber Infatuation travel perfume (I'm super extra what can I say? 💅)
+  - Sprekenhus Amber Infatuation travel perfume (I'm super extra what can I say? 💅)

 In retrospect, I hesitated & didn't pack a couple items that I would NOT forget the next time.
 They were: